 As we will show in the experimental results section, even though pose recovery and subsequent classification using just a chamfer distance based nearest neighbor approach works quite well, this is not sufficient, as we would like to be able to add some structure and order in the instantaneous motions that are being recovered.
 A possible solution would be to use a temporal model like a Hidden Markov Model in order to encode the temporal relationships between the poses.
 This solution however is not practical, as the high dimensionality of the codebook would make the training of such a model cumbersome, especially in estimating the emission probabilities of the model.
 The use of a classification method that would be able to automatically provide these probabilities is not very practical either, as this would require manual annotation of similar poses between different examples of the same class.
-In order to deal with these issues, we decided to use Dynamic Time Warping (DTW) to align our sequences and subsequently apply a discriminant classifier like a Relevance Vector Machine (RVM) [18] for classification.
+In order to deal with these issues, we decided to use Dynamic Time Warping (DTW) to align our sequences and apply a discriminant classifier like a Relevance Vector Machine (RVM) [21] for classification.

-3.1 Dynamic Time Warping
+3.1.
+Dynamic Time Warping

 Dynamic Time Warping (DTW) is a well established technique for aligning any two sequences.
 The sequences are "warped" non-linearly in time in order to determine a measure of their similarity independent of certain non-linear variations in the time dimension.
 In order to use DTW for our problem, we consider as a sequence the series of the recovered instantaneous motions of each example, each being represented as a histogram of codewords.
-Since we are dealing with histograms, a suitable distance metric to use would be the χ^2 distance.
+Since we are dealing with histograms, a suitable distance metric to use would be the $\chi^2$ distance.
 Using this distance, we align our test sequences with every sequence in our training set.
 This procedure results in a similarity measure between the testing and training sequences, which is subsequently used in an RVM classification step.

-3.2 Relevance Vector Machine
+3.2.
+Relevance Vector Machine

 A Relevance Vector Machine Classifier (RVM) is a probabilistic sparse kernel model identical in functional form to the Support Vector Machine Classifier (SVM).
-Given a dataset of N input-target pairs $\{(F_n, l_n), 1 \le n \le N\}$, an RVM learns functional mappings of the form:
+In their simplest form, Relevance Vector Machines attempt to find a hyperplane defined as a weighted combination of a few Relevance Vectors that separate samples of two different classes.
+In contrast to SVM, predictions in RVM are probabilistic.
+Given a dataset of N input-target pairs $\{(F_n, l_n), 1 \le n \le N\}$ , an RVM learns functional mappings of the form:

-$$y(F) = \sum{n=1}^{N} w_n K(F, F_n) + w_0,$$ (4)
+$$y(F) = \sum{n=1}^{N} w_n K(F, F_n) + w_0, \qquad (4)$$

 where $\{w_n\}$ are the model weights and K(.,.) is a Kernel function.
+Gaussian or Radial Basis Functions (RBF) have been extensively used as kernels in RVM and can be viewed as a distance metric between F and $F_n$ .
 For our work, we use the similarity measure provided by the DTW of the previous section in order to define a kernel for the RVM.
 More specifically, we apply the logistic sigmoid function to the DTW similarity measure in order to obtain a distance measure instead.
-Subsequently, we use a Gaussian RBF to define the kernel, that is, where D is the logistic sigmoid function of the DTW similarity measure and η is the width of the kernel.
+Subsequently, we use a Gaussian RBF to define the kernel, that is, where D is the logistic sigmoid function of the DTW similarity measure and $\eta$ is the width of the kernel.
 In the two class problem, a sample F is classified to the class $l \in [0, 1]$ that maximizes the conditional probability p(l|F).
 For L different classes, L different classifiers are trained and a given example F is classified to the class for which the conditional distribution $p_i(l|F), 1 \le i \le L$ is maximized: